pdmice/flexpath-final-project/README.md

 - You must include primary keys for each table.
 - You must include foreign keys where appropriate to enforce data integrity.

+### Example of what the items could be to help with brainstorming an idea

+- Blog Posts
+- Client Testimonials for Products
+- Video Game Reviews
+- Restaurant Reviews
+- Recipes